 How Does Arbitration Work?

 Arbitration is the process of submitting a dispute to an impartial person for final and binding determination.
-It's really a simplified version of a trial with limited discovery and simplified rules of evidence don’t apply and there is no formal discovery process.
+It's really a simplified version of a trial with limited discovery and simplified rules of evidence.

 Arbitration is included in many business contracts, as either an alternative or mandatory dispute resolution process.